kavirajk/AlgoCourse/Week3/Selection_Deterministic/README.md

 we use "median of medians" as pivot(see course video.
 I bet you will enjoy it.)

 ###Benchmark:
-Here I am going to do benchmark between randomized and deterministic algorithm.
+Here I am going to do benchmark over all the three naive, randomized and deterministic algorithms.
 <pre>
 bash-4.2$ g++ naive.cc -o naive
 bash-4.2$ g++ DSelect.cc -o DSelect